 b) Senior Citizenship Appreciation Programme by the Penang State Government

-This programme offers a cash aid of RM130 annually to registered seniors citizens in Penang.
+This programme offers a cash aid of RM100 annually to registered seniors citizens in Penang.
 Family members of registered senior individuals will also be eligible for a one-off RM1,000 for funeral expenses.

 c) Skim Mesra Usia Emas (SMUE)

 Started in 2008, seniors in Selangor can apply for this annual RM100 cash aid for groceries.
+A one-off RM500 cash aid will also be given to family members of \ senior individuals for funeral expenses provided that both senior individuals and next-of-kin are registered.
 Applicants are able to apply on their website here or via the Yayasan Warisan Anak Selangor (YAWAS) Careline at 03-54818800.

 Criteria for application:

 - Open to senior citizens aged 60 and above and the disabled.
 (Subject to SMUE application eligibility requirements)